 - 1 tablespoon balsamic vinegar

 - 2 tablespoons chopped fresh basil leaves (or 1 teaspoon dried basil)

-- 1 tablespoon chopped parsley leaves
+- 1 teaspoon dried parsley

 - 1 teaspoon salt